How durable is a glass guitar/neck?

 How are your glass bolt on necks attached to a guitar body?

 My glass necks can be attached with the same screws used to attach a stock wood neck.
 I drill four holes in the heel of the neck and fill them with clear epoxy.
 After the epoxy cures I drill a smaller pilot hole in the epoxy where the screws will go.
 The epoxy grips the threads of the screws keeping it securely attached to the body.

-Do you make basses or bass necks?
+Do you make basses?